kiehlB/book-review/README.md

-This website is for users to write book reviews you can only find Korean books and supports Korean only.
+This website is a platform for users to write book reviews, featuring only Korean books and supporting only the Korean language.

 Website link: https://www.bookreview.pro/